davesc63/GeoPort/README.md

 - Explore the world and **Simulate Location**

 ## App Notes
-- iOS 17 is supported on both Windows and Mac
+- iOS 17 & iOS 18 are supported on both Windows and Mac
 - Administrator / Sudo permissions are required for iOS17
 - If you forget to reset your location when you disconnect, Don't worry!
 Simply connect your device again and "Stop Location"